uio-bmi/IN-BIOSx000/Educloud/index.md

 ### Getting access

 * If you do not have a Norwegian digital ID, please contact the course administrator (`torognes@ifi.uio.no`) as soon as possible.
 We will have to meet in person and in order to get access you will need to provide your full name, email, birthdate, passport number and country.
+We could do this during the lunch break on Monday 28th, but please remember to have your passport number ready.

 * Getting access if you have a Norwegian digital ID (BankID, MinID, BuyPass, Commfides) should be easy.
 Follow the steps below.